 As an approach to recovery, trauma-informed care is focused on supporting the whole person, which means recognizing trauma in all its different forms and the impact it has had on you individually and in your family history in the form of generational trauma.
 Moreover, we work together to recognize trauma, see the signs and symptoms of trauma, integrate that knowledge, and avoid re-traumatization to support you in finding a path toward lifelong recovery that meets your needs and goals.
-With the core principles of trauma-informed care, we can support you in building healthier thinking and behavior patterns for better mental and physical health outcomes.
+With the core principles of trauma-informed care and our treatments, we can support you in building healthier thinking and behavior patterns for better mental and physical health outcomes.

 The 6 Core Principles of Trauma-Informed Care